 personal name Pasquet, which was a form of Pascal.
 The Old French word "pacquet," meant a "bundle of kindling;" thus in some instances, the name may have originally been an occupational name for a gatherer or seller of firewood or kindling.

-This web page shows only a small excerpt of our Poquette research.
 Another 122 words (9 lines of text) covering the years 1529, 1615, 1708, 1767, 1770, 1819, 1844, and 1862 are included under the topic Early Poquette History in all our PDF Extended History products and printed products wherever possible.

-Another 79 words (6 lines of text) are included under the topic Early Poquette Notables in all our PDF Extended History products and printed products wherever possible.
+Another 40 words (3 lines of text) are included under the topic Early Poquette Notables in all our PDF Extended History products and printed products wherever possible.